How do I evict a tenant?

 You file a Dispossessory (eviction notice).
 A dispossessory is the correct action to file through the Magistrate Court when attempting to evict tenants from the propert

 We ATTEMPT next day service, but in some cases, we are unsuccessful.
-However, our constable will serve them as quickly as he can.
+However, the Carroll County Sheriff's Office will serve them as quickly as he can.

 When the tenant is served, the law allows them a total of seven (7) straight days from the date they receive the notice to file their answer (response).
 The seven (7) days include weekends, holidays, etc. If the 7th day falls on the weekend or a holiday, their answer is due on the next business day before 5:00 p.m.

 If the tenant chooses to file an answer, within the seven days, filing their answer will stop the eviction process and you will receive a court date in the mail.
 If they choose not to answer, a writ of possession will be issued automatically giving you, the landlord the right to take the property back wheras you can remove all of their belongings.